neonevm/neon-evm.docs/docs/architecture/core_aspects/proof-of-stake.md

 Ethereum is moving to a consensus mechanism called **Proof-of-Stake (PoS)** from **Proof-of-Work (PoW)**.

 ## What is Proof-of-Stake?
-**PoS** is a method of cryptocurrency protection, in which the probability of forming the next block in the blockchain depends on the existing stake of the participant, and not on powerful equipment, as is the case with **PoW**.
+**PoS** is a method of cryptocurrency protection in which the probability of forming the next block in the blockchain depends on the existing stake of the participant and not on powerful equipment, as is the case with **PoW**.

 ## How does PoS work?